SANDS HERITAGE LIMITED (trading as Dreamland)

 - 7.3 CCTV.
 We operate CCTV at our premises which may record you and your activities.
 We display notices to make it clear what areas are subject to surveillance.
 We only release footage following a warrant or formal request from law enforcement, or as necessary in relation to disputes (including insurance disputes).

-- 7.4 CCTV recordings may be kept for a period of up to three months (unless an incident occurs, and it is necessary for us to keep recordings for longer to deal with it properly or for statutory legal reasons).
+- 7.4 CCTV recordings may be kept for a period of up to thirty days (unless an incident occurs, and it is necessary for us to keep recordings for longer to deal with it properly or for statutory legal reasons).

 - 7.5 Where we collect “special categories” of particularly sensitive personal information, e.g. health, religion, biometrics (where used for ID purposes), this information requires higher levels of protection and by law we need to have further justification for collecting, storing and using this type of personal information.
 We may process special categories of personal information in the following circumstances: